peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Converts a 32-bit signed integer to an arbitrary-precision integer.
 * `static EInteger FromInt64​(long longerValue)`<br>
  Converts a 64-bit signed integer to an arbitrary-precision integer.
+* `static EInteger FromInt64AsUnsigned​(long longerValue)`<br>
+ Converts an unsigned integer expressed as a 64-bit signed integer to an arbitrary-precision integer.
 * `static EInteger FromRadixString​(byte[] bytes,
                int radix)`<br>
  Converts a sequence of bytes (interpreted as text) to an arbitrary-precision